On the equivalence between graph isomorphism testing and function approximation with GNNs: Comparison of the expressive power of function families on graphs via the sigma-algebras

+\paragraph{Provably Powerful Graph Network (PPGN)} The PPGN model is proposed in the concurrent work of \cite{maron2019provably}.
+It extends the $2$-IGN model through matrix multiplication steps in a way that highly resembles Ring-GNN.
+In addition, it is proved in \cite{maron2019provably} that PPGN (and hence Ring-GNN) are as powerful as $3$-WL.

+\paragraph{Linear Programming (LP)} The graph isomorphism problem can be formulated through an optimization problem.
+Namely, if $G, G' \in \mathcal{X}^{n\times n}$ are the adjacency matrices of two graphs of size $n$, we consider the optimization problem

+By the definition of graph isomorphism, we see that $G$ and $G'$ are isomorphic if and only if the minimum value is zero.
+Then, one may consider an \emph{LP relaxation} of the optimization problem above:

-The natural sigma algebra to consider here is $\sigma(\cup_{A\in \mathcal{X}^{n \times n} } \{LP(A, \cdot) \}).$ Two graphs are said to be fractionally isomorphic is $LP(A,B)=0$ (i.e. the LP cannot distinguish them). \cite{ramana1994fractional} showed that two graphs are fractionally isomorphic if and only if they cannot be distinguished by 1-WL. \item \textbf{Semidefinite Programming (SDP)}.
-The semidefinite programming relaxation of quadratic assignment from \cite{zhao1998semidefinite} is based on the following observation: $\|PA-BP\|_F^2=\|PA\|^2_F+ \|BP\|_F^2 -2\operatorname{trace}(PAP^\top B^\top)$ and $\operatorname{trace}(\operatorname{vec}(P)\operatorname{vec}(P)^\top A \otimes B^\top)$ where $\otimes$ is the Kronecker product operator and $\operatorname{vec}$ takes an $n\times n$ matrix and flattens it into an $n^2\times 1$ vector.
-The resulting semidefinite relaxation considers the vector $x^\top:=[1, \operatorname{vec}(P)^\top]$ and relaxes the rank 1 matrix $xx^\top$ into a positive semidefinite matrix.
-By including the constraints corresponding to the LP in $xx^\top$ one makes sure that solution of the SDP is always in the feasible set of the LP, therefore the LP is less expressive than the SDP. \item \textbf{Sum-of-Squares (SoS) hierarchy}.
-One can consider the hierarchy of relaxations coming from sum-of-squares (SoS).
+We say the two graphs are \emph{fractionally isomorphic} if $LP(G, G') = 0$.
+Thus, the LP relaxation leads to a natural sigma algebra $\sigma(\cup_{G \in \Gfun } \{LP(G, \cdot) \}).$ It has been shown that two graphs are fractionally isomorphic if and only if they cannot be distinguished by 1-WL \cite{tinhofer1986graph, tinhofer1991note, ramana1994fractional}.

+\paragraph{Semidefinite Programming (SDP)} The SDP relaxation of the quadratic assignment problem \cite{zhao1998semidefinite} is always in the feasible set of the LP, and therefore LP is less expressive than SDP. \paragraph{Sum-of-Squares (SoS) hierarchy} One can consider the hierarchy of relaxations coming from sum-of-squares (SoS).
 In the context of graph isomorphism, it is known that graph isomorphism is a hard problem for this hierarchy \cite{o2014hardness}.
-In particular the Lasserre/SoS hierarchy requires $2^\Omega(n)$ to solve graph isomorphism (in the same sense that $o(n)$-WL fails to solve graph isomorphism \cite{cai1992optimal}). \item \textbf{Spectral methods}.
-If we consider the function that takes a graph and outputs the set of eigenvalues of its adjacency matrix, such function is permutation invariant.
-A priori one may think that such function, being highly non-linear, is more expressive than any form message passing GNN.
-In fact, regular graphs are not distinguished by 1-WL or order 2 $G$-invariant networks and may be distinguished by their eigenvalues (like the Circular Skip Link graphs).
-However, 1-WL and this particular spectral method are not comparable (a simple example is provided in Figure 2 of \cite{ramana1994fractional}). \end{itemize}
+In particular the Lasserre/SoS hierarchy requires $2^{\Omega(n)}$ to solve graph isomorphism (in the same sense that $o(n)$-WL fails to solve graph isomorphism \cite{cai1992optimal}).